marissa-kate/cs1230-final-project-elevator/README.md

 (bind composite_fbo)

 - **Composite Pass** (composite shader) - samples information from pingppong texture stored during the screen space bloom pass and the information from the original color texture stored during Phong lighting pass; stores information into the composite/colorgrading texture
-- **Post Processing Pass** (color grading shader) - samples information from the composite texture stored from the composite pass to apply color grading; stores information into the final color texture
+- **Post Processing Pass** (color grading shader) - samples information from the composite texture stored during the composite pass to apply color grading; stores information into the final color texture

 (bind default fbo)

-- **Depth of Field Pass** (DOF shader) - generates mipmaps of info stored in the final color texture, and samples information stored in the second depth texture from the first geometry pass to calculate the circle of confusion to get the corresponding mipmapped color from the information stored in the final color texture.
+- **Depth of Field Pass** (DOF shader) - generates mipmaps of info stored in the final color texture during composite pass, and samples information from the second depth texture stored during the first geometry pass to calculate the circle of confusion to get the corresponding mipmapped color from the information stored in the final color texture.
 Outputs final color to screen!

 ## Ethan